learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 __Scaling__

 And that is it.
 You have successfully deployed the application in Kubernetes.
 It's exciting.
 But what's the point of doing all of this?
 Well, you only have one deployment with a single Pod running, provisioned to a Node with the exposed web service.
-Let's replicate this pod to two more pods acting as load balancers to the web traffic.
+Let's scale this deployment to two more instances of the application.

 So that you understand where you are at this moment, run the following command to get a list of desired and available Pods: